Alcatel-Lucent defends Nokia deal as weathers U.S. slowdown

 "The topline and gross margin beat are impressive, especially in the context of weak North America spending and after the very disappointing results of Nokia and Ericsson on that front," said Bernstein Research analyst Pierre Ferragu.

-Alcatel-Lucent earns almost half its revenue in North America where it supplies mobile and broadband gear to Verizon (VZ.N) and AT&T (T.N).
+Alcatel-Lucent earns almost half its revenue in North America where it supplies mobile and broadband gear to Verizon and AT&T.

 The group confirmed its aim to generate positive free cash flow by the end of the year, the central aim of Combes' turnaround.
 But it consumed 332 million euro more cash than it generated in the quarter, an improvement of 66 million.